-If a taxpayer elects a different annualization period than the period used for federal purposes, the taxpayer must make an election with the Tax Commission at the same time as provided in IRC §6655.
-Estimated tax payments should be made with form TC-559, Corporation/Partnership Payment Coupon.
+If you use a different annualization period than the period used for federal purposes, you must make an election with the Tax Commission at the same time as provided in IRC §6655.
+Make estimated tax payments with form TC-559, Corporation/Partnership Payment Coupon.